Fighting gas prices, US to release 50 million barrels of oil

 “The problem is that everybody knows that this measure is temporary,” Galimberti said.
 “So once it is stopped, then if demand continues to be above supply like it is right now, then you’re back to square one.”

 Shortly after the U.S. announcement, India said it would release 5 million barrels from its strategic reserves.
-And the British government confirmed it will release up to 1.5 million barrels from its stockpile.
+The British government confirmed it will release up to 1.5 million barrels from its stockpile.
 Japan and South Korea are also participating.
-Administration officials say it’s the biggest coordinated release from global strategic reserves.
+U.S. officials say it’s the biggest coordinated release from global strategic reserves.

 Prime Minister Boris Johnson’s spokesman, Max Blain, said it was “a sensible and measured step to support global markets” during the pandemic recovery.
 Blain added that British companies will be authorized but not compelled to participate in the release.